zulip/zulip-gci/tasks/user-guides.md

   and the pull request should be `docs: Add user guide for *feature*`.
   Include a link to the pull request when you submit your task on the GCI website.
-* If there are visual elements that you'd like to be able to express in your user guide, but aren't sure how to, bring it up in the `GCI tasks` stream!
-Our user guide rendering software is very new, and your feedback will help improve the documentation for the user guide system, and additionally, it should be possible to add features to the user guide system as needed.
-If there's interest, we can create GCI tasks for adding some of those features!

 *Completion criteria*: This should be a polished product, something that could go live on the site.
 Mentors will check that that is